billsix/cprogrammingbook/doc/06-Structs.rst

 Compile-time initialization can only be done using constant expressions; run-time initialization can be done using any expression at all.
-The Old C restriction, that only simple variables (not arrays, structures or unions) could be initialized at run time, has been lifted.
+The pre-C89 restriction, that only simple variables (not arrays, structures or unions) could be initialized at run time, has been lifted.

 Constant expressions